How to clean Roomba i7? (5 Steps with Pictures)

 • Finally, reattach your Roomba’s dustbin.
 Make sure it clicks back into place securely.

-From the below link, you can read our complete guide to know more about emptying Roomba’s bin.
+From the below link, you can read our complete guide to learn more about emptying Roomba’s bin.

 Step 5.
 Clean the wheels